Unsigned Base 2 Binary Numbers - To Base 10 Decimal System Converter

-How to convert an unsigned binary number (base two) to a positive integer in base ten: [1] Multiply each bit of the binary number by its corresponding power of 2 that its place value represents.
-[2] Add all the terms up to get the integer number in base ten.
+How to convert a base 2 unsigned binary number to a base 10 decimal system equivalent: [1] Multiply each bit of the unsigned binary number by its corresponding power of 2 that its place value represents.
+[2] Add all the terms up to get the base 10 decimal system equivalent.

-The latest unsigned base two binary numbers converted and written as base ten numbers in decimal system
+The latest base 2 unsigned binary numbers converted and written as base 10 decimal system equivalents

 How to convert unsigned binary numbers from binary system to decimal?
 Simply convert from base two to base ten.